 Siteground offers PCI Compliant hosting solutions, 24/7 support, and guarantees 99.9% uptime.

-Since our last review, the addition of free SSL certificates with all their hosting packages means that you can have the green address bar and HTTPS – an important trust signal for an online shop to show that customers’ payment details are safe and secure – without any extra expense.
+Since our earlier review, the addition of free SSL certificates with all their hosting packages means that you can have the green address bar and HTTPS – an important trust signal for an online shop to show that customers’ payment details are safe and secure – without any extra expense.
 This is great as an SSL certificate usually starts at around £40 / $50.

 Getting a green padlock symbol and HTTPS at the start of your web address has now become a must-have, rather than a nice-to-have for ecommerce website owners.